makibox850/raspiradiothk4711_slim/Components.md

 ![ADS1115](https://github.com/thk4711/raspiradio/blob/master/Images/ads1115.jpg)

 ### IR Receiver
 If you want to use a IR Remote you need a IR reviver.
-Just look at ebay for something like this: [ IR Receiver Module 38 kHz TSOP4838 ](http://www.ebay.com/itm/IR-Receiver-Infrared-Radiation-Module-38-kHz-Remote-TSOP4838-DIP-3-/222087090405?hash=item33b56c10e5:g:kFgAAOSwD0lUcF9g)
+Just look at eBay for something like this: [ IR Receiver Module 38 kHz TSOP4838 ](http://www.ebay.com/itm/IR-Receiver-Infrared-Radiation-Module-38-kHz-Remote-TSOP4838-DIP-3-/222087090405?hash=item33b56c10e5:g:kFgAAOSwD0lUcF9g)
 ![IR](https://github.com/thk4711/raspiradio/blob/master/Images/ir-receiver.jpg)

+### Power Supply
+When I started that project I was not aware that this actually was the most complicated part of the Hardware design.